synshop/ShopIdentifyer/README.md

 NGINX Configuration
 ===
 You'll need to set up SSL/TLS to do development, since all the Flask routes are designed to use SSL.
-The development instance is already configured to use this ad-hoc mechanism when you start the application using `./localserver.py`, but there is more work involved to set a production instance that uses Gunicorn.
-You'll need to set up a HTTP server (we choose NGINX) to terminate the SSL requests and proxy them to the WSGI container.
+The development instance is already configured to use an ad-hoc SSL generation mechanism when you start the application using `./localserver.py`, but there is more work involved to set a production instance that uses Gunicorn.
+You'll need to set up a HTTP server (we choose NGINX) to terminate the SSL requests and proxy them to the Gunicorn container.
 There is a very basic NGINX configuration in `nginx/default` that you should be able to use out of the box or without many changes.
-You will next to provide a SSL certificate but there are many solutions available on the internet.
+You will need to provide a SSL certificate but there are many solutions available on the internet.

 Starting, Stopping and Debugging
 ===
 In a dev environment, you'll need to run this to start the app:

     $ ./localserver.py

-This will start a local Flask instance on port 8000
+This will start a local Flask instance on port 8000 using SSL

 In a production environment, you'll need to launch the application using Gunicorn: